metabase/metabase/docs/configuring-metabase/environment-variables.md

 Timeout in milliseconds for connecting to databases, both Metabase application database and data connections.
         In case you're connecting via an SSH tunnel and run into a timeout, you might consider increasing this value as the connections via tunnels have more overhead than connections without.

+### `MB_DB_QUERY_TIMEOUT_MINUTES`

+- Type: integer
+- Default: `20`

+By default, this is 20 minutes.

+Timeout in minutes for databases query execution, both Metabase application database and data connections.
+  If you have long-running queries, you might consider increasing this value.
+  Adjusting the timeout does not impact Metabase’s frontend.
+  Please be aware that other services (like Nginx) may still drop long-running queries.

 ### `MB_EE_AI_FEATURES_ENABLED`